isomerpages/nparks-festival/index.md

       url: /about
       image: /images/5 categories_2208_2.png
       alt: Programs at Parks Festival
-      subtitle: Parks Festival is back!
+      subtitle: About the event
-      description: A kaleidoscope of programs awaits!
+      description: Parks Festival is back!
+Presenting a kaleidoscope of programs for everyone!
   - infopic:
       title: Festival Handbook
       subtitle: What's On